Sone1ka/ProjectionMappingGalleryVisualizer/README.md

 ## Getting Started

 No installation required.
 Open `gallery-visualizer.html` in any modern desktop browser (Chrome, Firefox, Edge, Safari).
+Upload one image and one video animation per canvas.
+Note that these should already be in the correct aspect ratio for the canvas size being tested.

 ---